Lectrum/breakpoints-json/README.md

 You can install `breakpoints-json` using npm:

-`npm install -D breakpoints-json`
+`npm install breakpoints-json`

-We use `-D` flag which is the same as `--save-dev`.
-In this case, the package will appear in your devDependencies.
-It is a right way because you only need to use it during local development.

 ## Usage
+This package is polymorphic.
+It can be used with native JavaScript, any tool/library or any other programming language.

 For use this package you just need to import it from 'node_modules'.